 Admittedly, few long-term investors use margin, and even fewer use it for long periods of time, since using borrowed money to invest can be both risky and costly.
 That said, if margin is central to your investing strategy, Fidelity is best for investors who use hefty, six-figure amounts of margin at a time.

-Discount brokers may forego the cost of sending you a holiday card every year, but that doesn't mean they skimp on customer support.
+Discount brokers may forgo sending you a holiday card every year, but that doesn't mean they skimp on customer support.
 Fidelity has 24/7 phone support for brokerage accounts.
 Online chat service is open Monday through Friday from 8 a.m.
-Eastern to 10 p.m.
-Eastern.
-(We used its live chat feature to ask about its support hours, and received a response within 30 seconds.)
+ET to 10 p.m.
+ET.
+(We used its live chat feature to ask about its support hours and received a response within 30 seconds.)

-If you'd like to speak to someone face-to-face, that's as easy as visiting one of Fidelity's 196 branch offices located all around the United States.
+If you'd like to speak to someone face to face, that's as easy as visiting one of Fidelity's 197 branch offices located all around the United States.
 One of the benefits of working with a large financial firm is that they have the scale to offer phone support around the clock and branch offices in virtually every metropolitan area.

 One area where Fidelity really shines is in research.
-The company proudly boasts that it offers more research than other similarly-sized discount brokerage firms.
-A few of its research capabilities are detailed below.
+The company boasts that it offers more research than other similarly sized discount brokerage firms.
+Here are a few of its research capabilities:

-Fidelity also offers a number of stock, fund, and ETF screeners so you can quickly search for companies with rapidly-growing earnings, funds with low expense ratios with long-tenured managers, or ETFs that are highly correlated to another fund you own, so as to compare your funds to alternatives.
+Fidelity also offers a number of stock, fund, and ETF screeners so you can quickly search for companies with rapidly growing earnings, funds with low expense ratios with long-tenured managers, ETFs that are highly correlated to another fund you own, and more.

 Every broker has some killer feature or function that makes it a better choice for a subset of investors than another.
 In thinking about Fidelity's value proposition, we think it would be a good choice if most or all of the statements below apply to you.